ajread4/ctf-help/Reverse Engineering.md

 # Reverse Engineering

+## Dynamic Analysis
+Analysis of binaries and files can be done while running them!

+### EDB Bugger
+[edb-bugger](https://github.com/eteran/edb-debugger) is a great tool for debugging.
+It is also available via the command line on some distros!

 ## Binaries
 Reverse engineering challenges often have to do with examining binaries and re-creating the flag for yourself.